vuejs/eslint-plugin-vue/docs/rules/v-on-event-hyphenation.md

 - `"always"` (default) ...
 Use hyphenated event name.
 - `"never"` ...
 Don't use hyphenated event name.
 - `"ignore"` ...
-Array of ignored names.
+Array of event names that don't need to follow the specified casing.
 - `"ignoreTags"` ...
-Array of exclude tag names.
+Array of tag names whose events don't need to follow the specified casing.
 - `"autofix"` ...
 If `true`, enable autofix.
 If you are using Vue 2, we recommend that you do not use it due to its side effects.

 ### `"always"`